VascoMiguens/E-Commerce-Back-End/README.md

 ## Usage

-- Add your credentials to the .env file.
+- Add your credentials to the .env file:

-  DB_NAME='ecommerce_db'
+    - DB_NAME='ecommerce_db'
-  DB_USER='your database username'
+    - DB_USER='your database username'
-  DB_PASSWORD='your database password'
+    - DB_PASSWORD='your database password'

-- Seed the database
+- Seed the database:

-  npm run seed
+    - npm run seed

 - To run the application:

-  npm run start
+   - npm run start

 - Use an API platform such as Postman or Insomnia to test the application